erikryverling/spock-demo/README.md

 * Assertions
 * BDD

-on top of that Spock also
-* makes your verbose and boilerplate heavy tests elegant and simple through the power of [Groovy](http://www.groovy-lang.org/)
+on top of that Spock also makes your verbose and boilerplate heavy tests elegant and simple through the power of [Groovy](http://www.groovy-lang.org/) like this
 ```Groovy
    def "Should create bank account successfully"() {
         when: